Laufach: Demographics

 Before the Thirty Years' War began in 1618, Laufach was a village with 76 Unterthanen (a word that usually means “subjects” in German, but in this case it means “men or families”) – all together 300 inhabitants.
 After the disastrous war, according to a description of properties from 1651, there were 12 men and 33 “hearth places” (houses).
 Through an energetic promotional effort by the Elector of Mainz, the depopulated Spessart was newly settled with soldiers, craftsmen and foreigners.
 The old family names had disappeared and new ones made their appearance.
 In 1668, Laufach had 72 households and 105 inhabitants.

 Until Napoleonic times, Laufach belonged to Electoral Mainz.
 From 1803 to 1810 it belonged to the Principality of Aschaffenburg, then passing until 1813 to the Grand Duchy of Frankfurt.
 Since 1814, Laufach has been on Bavarian soil.
 At that time, Laufach and Frohnhofen counted all together 115 houses with 161 households and 1,451 inhabitants.
 The inflow of those driven from their homelands by the Second World War brought the population up to 2,552 in 1950.
 In 1967 there were more than 3,000 inhabitants in Laufach, among them 56 foreigners.
-With municipal reform in 1978 and the attendant amalgamation of the community of Hain im Spessart, the population rose to 4,545 all told, 2,995 from Laufach, 687 from Frohnhofen and 863 from Hain.
+With municipal reform in 1978 and the attendant amalgamation of the municipality of Hain im Spessart, the population rose to 4,545 all told, 2,995 from Laufach, 687 from Frohnhofen and 863 from Hain.
 In mid-2001, 5,267 persons were living in Laufach, among them 580 foreigners from 42 different nations.

 Government

-Community council
+Municipal council

-The council is made up of 20 council members, counting the full-time mayor, Valentin Weber (Freie Wähler).
+The first mayor of the municipality of Laufach has been Friedrich Fleckenstein (independent) since May 1, 2014.
+In the local elections on March 15, 2020, he was re-elected with 91.49% of the vote.
+The predecessor was Valentin Weber (Free Voters).

-(as at municipal election held on 2 March 2008)
+Results of the municipal elections 2020.

 Coat of arms

-The community's arms might be described thus: Gules a sprig of three oakleaves Or, in base a sledge and a cross-peen hammer in saltire argent.
+The municipality's arms might be described thus: Gules a sprig of three oakleaves Or, in base a sledge and a cross-peen hammer in saltire argent.

 The oakleaves shown in the arms refer to Laufach's location in the Spessart, which is rich in oaks.
 The crossed tools in the base are symbolic of the old iron mines and ironworks.

 The arms were conferred on 19 September 1969.

-The former community of Hain once bore its own arms.
+The former municipality of Hain once bore its own arms.